 Next, go to settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, or the screen uses the most battery.
 If there is something else at the top, like Face Unlock, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.
 Or, try a quick and simple reboot.

 We also recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.
 Don’t forget to take advantage of Google’s Android Pie battery optimizations.
 The December 21st 9.0.10 update made huge improvements to battery life, as did the December 27th, 2018 open beta 2 release.
-Expect an update in early 2019 that further refines and improves your OnePlus 6T battery life.
+Whether you’re on the beta or the latest February Oxygen OS release, battery life should be better than last year.

 How to Fix OnePlus 6T WiFi Problems